corgifist/electron/README.md

 Advantages over other editors:
 * Electron is Modular.
 Every part of editor (e.g. editor windows, audio backends, layers/effects) can be replaced/modified!
-* Electron is Compatible to all OpenGLES 3.2 devices (mobiles/PC's).
+* Electron is Compatible to all OpenGL 4.6 Devices.
 * Electron is Light.
 Editor and it's Subsystems altogether Barely Consumes 100 MB of RAM
 * [WIP] Unique Render techniques (Render Targets, Layer Links and Snapshots)